THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Manage their time well.
 Maintaining a calendar with reminders and time blocked out for course attendance, review, other work, home life, and R&R can help ensure that no area of life is shortchanged.

 • Use learning best practices.
-People have different learning styles and most know what’s best for them.
-Having the right tools at hand, focusing during learning sessions, reviewing, and taking breaks can help learning “stick” better.
+People have different learning styles, and most know what’s best for them.
+Having the right tools, focusing during learning sessions, reviewing, and taking breaks can help learning “stick” better.

 • Use available resources.
 Learners who take advantage of resources like online videos, podcasts, or written materials can shore up areas where they need more information or practice, helping close skills gaps more effectively.

-• Prepare.
-Successful learners attend learning sessions rested and ready to learn.
+• Successful learners attend learning sessions rested and ready to learn.

 • Challenge themselves.
-When a learner finds a particularly interesting topic or aspect of a lesson, they may use their own time to dig deeper and satisfied their need to learn more.
+When learners find a particularly interesting topic or aspect of a lesson, they may use their time to dig deeper and satisfy their need to learn more.

 The Role of Coaching in Leadership Development